danlliu/shift/README.md

 #### The > Statement:
 The > statement evaluates to a value and has the syntax of `{value}>{referenced value}`.
 It assigns the value from the left side of `>` to the referenced value on the right side of `>`, and evaluates to whatever value was assigned.
+Only one > statement can appear per line.
 #### The ^ Statement:
 The ^ statement evaluates to nothing and has the syntax of `^{value}` or `^{[0-9]+}`.
 It is the equivalent of a jump or goto